Sophie Schmidt

-Sophie Diana Schmidt (born 28 June 1988) is a Canadian professional soccer player who plays as a midfielder for National Women's Soccer League club Houston Dash and the Canadian national team, with whom she won an Olympic gold medal in 2020 and bronze in both 2012 and 2016.
+Sophie Diana Schmidt (born 28 June 1988) is a Canadian professional soccer player who plays as a midfielder for National Women's Soccer League club Houston Dash.
+From 2005 until retiring from international football in 2023, she was a member of the Canadian national team, with whom she won an Olympic gold medal in 2020 and bronze in both 2012 and 2016.
 She previously played her club soccer for German club FFC Frankfurt and Sky Blue FC in the NWSL.

 Early life

 Schmidt was born in Winnipeg, Manitoba, to Elmer and Cornelia Schmidt.
 Her parents immigrated to Canada from Paraguay before she was born, while her grandparents were originally from Germany.
 She speaks German fluently and studied German in Portland.
 She attended W. J. Mouat Secondary School in Abbotsford, British Columbia and played for the Abbotsford Rush club team in 2004.
 She grew up in a Mennonite community and has described her faith as the most important thing to her.

 College career

 Schmidt attended the University of Portland and played for the Portland Pilots from 2007 to 2009.
 She did not play during the 2006 season due to her Canadian national team commitments.

 As a second-year student, Schmidt played forward for the Pilots despite having never played the position at a competitive level.
 She finished the season with seven goals and seven assists in 14 games.
 Schmidt was fourth in the West Coast Conference in total points (21), sixth in goals and third in assists.
 She scored the lone goal in a 1–0 NCAA second round win at Colorado.
 In 2009, Schmidt finished the season tied for first on the team with 12 assists and third on the team with 12 goals.
 She was named to the Soccer America MVP Team (All-America) First Team, NSCAA First Team All-American, NSCAA All-West Region First Team, and ll-WCC First Team.
 She ranked ninth in school history for career points per game (1.60) and assists per game (0.46) and tenth in Pilots' history in goals (33) and goals per game (0.58) in 57 matches.
+She graduated in December 2010 with a Bachelor of Arts in Life Science and German.